 If you are a couple who love nature, and the outdoors, it makes sense to start somewhere with great views and the option to spend a good part of your day outside.

-Planning your wedding day bliss in the Yorkshire Dales or is beachy wedding fun on the fabulous Yorkshire Coast more your thang?
+Now decide if planning your wedding day bliss in the Yorkshire Dales is for you or if beachy wedding fun on the fabulous, but often windy, Yorkshire Coast is more your thang?

 With boundless stretches of unpoilt countryside, the Yorkshire Dales and the North York Moors are especially green and scenic.
 It's no wonder that that the Tour de France came to Yorkshire in 2014, and since then we have the annual Tour de Yorkshire going as far as Scarborough.